alshawwaf/Ansible_Projects/provision_cp_gaia/Check_Point_CDT_Summary.md

 | **Retry mode** | Re-run only failed installations.
 Can run multiple instances. | Recover quickly from partial failures. |
 | **RMA mode** | Automated backup/restore for appliance replacement. | Standardized RMA process. |

-**Talking point:** Preparations mode is the single biggest lever for shrinking a customer's maintenance window — heavy file transfer happens ahead of time; only the install/reboot happens during the window.
+**Talking point:** Preparations mode is the single biggest lever for shrinking a 's maintenance window — heavy file transfer happens ahead of time; only the install/reboot happens during the window.

 ---